jasonkawalec/bald-eagle-wintering/index.md

 ## Interactive Map of Bald Eagle Observations Over Time

 The interactive map presents a time lapse of bald eagle observations per day for both the winter and summer months.
-The observation frequency of bald eagles per level III ecoregion in NJ [(provided as .shp by the Environmental Protection Agency)](http://ecologicalregions.info/htm/nj_eco.htm) can be enabled.
+The observation frequency of bald eagles per level III ecoregion in NJ [(provided as a shapefile by the Environmental Protection Agency)](http://ecologicalregions.info/htm/nj_eco.htm) can be enabled.
 The ten localities containing the ten highest counts of bald eagle sightings are displayed for context.

 <iframe src="bald_eagle_wintering_nj.html" height="855" width="95%"></iframe>